tom-krieger/pxe_install/README.md

 ## Limitations

 This module is written for my private install server.
 Therefore it is limited to what I needed.
-Especually paritioning is limited to partitions and logical LVM volumes.
+Especially paritioning is limited to partitions and logical LVM volumes.

 ## Development